CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/custom-icons-and-ui/adding-items-preview-images/README.md

 ### Photoshop

-#### Mask Out Your Item

-Open the first of your screenshots in Photoshop and drop all other screenshots of the item onto the one you've just opened.
-Select the newly created Smart Objects, right click them and select "Rasterize Layers".
-Select the first layer and hide all other layers.
-Go to "Layer" in the menubar at the top of your screen on the left and select "Layer Mask" → "From Transparency".
-Create a new colour fill layer and choose a colour that contrasts with your item.
-Double click the layer mask on your first layer in the layers window to enter Select and Mask mode.
-Make sure your View Mode is set to "On Layers".
-Play around with the "Global Refinements" until the outline of your item looks smooth.
+#### Fixing Jaggy Edges Left By DepthAlpha.fx

+1. Open the first of your screenshots in Photoshop and drop all other screenshots of the item onto the one you've just opened.

+2. Select the newly created Smart Objects, right click them and select "Rasterize Layers".

+3. Select the first layer and hide all other layers.

+4. Go to "Layer" in the menubar at the top of your screen on the left and select "Layer Mask" → "From Transparency".

+5. Create a new colour fill layer and choose a colour that contrasts with your item.

+6. Double click the layer mask on your first layer in the layers window to enter Select and Mask mode.

+7. Make sure your View Mode is set to "On Layers" and play around with the "Global Refinements" until the outline of your item looks smooth.

 <figure><img src="../../../../.gitbook/assets/icon_tutorial_06_mask_select_comparison.png" alt=""><figcaption></figcaption></figure>

+{% hint style="info" %}

 Smooth <5, Feather <1, Contrast 30-50, and Shift Edge of around -30% works quite well usually.
 Highly depends on how intricate your item is.

+{% endhint %}

-Duplicate the Layer Mask onto your other layers.
-From here on out, you can play around with a bunch of Adjustment Layers with Clipping Masks for each of your layers/appearances.
+8. Duplicate the Layer Mask onto your other layers.

+9. From here on out, you can play around with a bunch of Adjustment Layers with Clipping Masks for each of your layers/appearances.
 I recommend some Levels Adjustments to set proper black and white points, as well as Black & White Adjustment Layers for items that are black, grey, silver or white and so on.

-Once you're done with that, select each layer and its Adjustment Layers, right click them, and select "Convert to Smart Object".
-Give each layer a meaningful name and save your image as a `.psd`.
+10. Once you're done with that, select each layer and its Adjustment Layers, right click them, and select "Convert to Smart Object".

+11. Give each layer a meaningful name and save your image as a `.psd`.

 <figure><img src="../../../../.gitbook/assets/icon_tutorial_07_adjustment_layers.png" alt=""><figcaption></figcaption></figure>